bedapub/kinex/README.md

-# kinex
+# Kinex

-# About
+Alexandra Valeanu and Jitao David Zhang with the input and help of many colleagues

-**kinex** is a Python package for Causal Kinases Inference from Phosphoproteomics Data.
+**kinex** is a workflow implemented in a Python package with the same name.
+Kinex infers causal kinases from phosphoproteomics data.

 ## Table of Contents